If you have psoriasis, you may have noticed patches in unexpected places. Where can it happen? How can you deal with it when it does?

-You’ll usually get prescribed low-dose steroid creams for a little while.
+You’ll usually get prescribed low-dose steroid creams or Eucrisa ointment (off-label, not FDA-approved) for a little while.
 That’s because genital skin tends to be thin and steroid cream can make it even thinner.

 Coal tar products can irritate your genitals, so don’t use them here.
 Don’t use light therapy, either.
 The skin on this part of your body is susceptible to skin cancer.